Multivariate Generalized Hermite Subdivision Schemes: Introduction and Main Results

-\item Prove constructively in \cref{thm:existence} that for any $m\in \NN$ and any ordered multiset $\ind\subseteq \ind_m$, there always exists a generalized Hermite mask $a\in \dlrs{0}{r}{r}$ with $r:=\#\ind$ such that the generalized Hermite subdivision scheme of type $\ind$ with mask $a$ is convergent with limiting functions in $\dCH{m}$ and its basis function is a spline refinable vector function in $\dCH{m}$.
+\item Prove constructively in \cref{thm:existence} that for any $m\in \NN$ and any ordered multiset $\ind\subseteq \ind_m$, there always exists a generalized Hermite mask $a\in \dlrs{0}{r}{r}$ with $r:=\#\ind$ such that the generalized Hermite subdivision scheme of type $\ind$ with mask $a$ is convergent with limit functions in $\dCH{m}$ and its basis vector function is a spline refinable vector function in $\dCH{m}$, whose integer shifts are linearly independent (and therefore, stable).

 \item Characterize interpolatory generalized Hermite subdivision schemes in \cref{thm:int} and linear-phase moments in \cref{thm:lpm} for the polynomial-interpolation property.
-These results extend all known interpolatory Hermite/Lagrange subdivision schemes to a wide class of generalized Hermite subdivision schemes (e.g., interpolatory Birkhoff subdivision schemes) with desired interpolation properties, which are of interest in applied mathematics.
+These results extend all known interpolatory Hermite/Lagrange subdivision schemes to a wide class of generalized Hermite subdivision schemes (e.g., interpolatory Birkhoff subdivision schemes) with desired interpolation properties.

-\item Develop new techniques for analyzing convergence of generalized Hermite subdivision schemes of type $\ind$, because some arguments in \citet{han20} for univariate Hermite subdivision schemes (i.e., $\ind=\ind_m$) are no longer applicable even in dimension one for ordered multisets $\ind$. \end{enumerate}
+\item Develop new techniques for analyzing convergence of generalized Hermite subdivision schemes of type $\ind$, because some arguments in \cite{han20} for univariate Hermite subdivision schemes (i.e., $\ind=\ind_m$) are no longer applicable even in dimension one for ordered multisets $\ind$. \end{enumerate}